BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/18_1_Understanding_Schorr.md

 [§18.3](18_3_Using_Bitcoin_With_FROST.md)), MuSig2 (discussed in
-[§18.4](18_4_Using_Bitcoin_With_MuSig2.md)), and use of a Merkle tree (discussed in [§19.3](19_3_Creating_a_Schnorr_Multisig.md)) being required to access Schnorr's advantages.
+[§18.4](18_4_Using_Bitcoin_With_MuSig2.md)), and use of a Merkle tree (discussed in [§19.3](19_3_Creating_a_Schnorr_Multisig.md)) being required to access Schnorr's multisig aggregation advantages.

 ### Understand Tweaked Signatures

-Because a Schnorr signature's equation is linear it can modified in other ways than just adding Schnorr signatures together.
+Because a Schnorr signature's equation is linear it can be modified in other ways than just adding Schnorr signatures together.
 In particular, you can add a "tweak" to it, which is a static value.
 You tweak the public key (and so the address) with a specific value.
 You